Filters /

 alm_filters_edit

-Disable the filter edit button for logged in (admin) users.
+Disable the filter edit button for logged-in (admin) users.

 alm_filters_range_slider_reset_label